Agbaji passes Chamberlain in No. 5 Kansas win over K-State

 - Ochai AgbajiBasketball player

-LAWRENCE, Kan.
-(AP) Ochai Agbaji scored 23 points and passed Wilt Chamberlain on Kansas' career scoring list, leading the No. 5 Jayhawks to a 102-83 win over Kansas State on Tuesday night.
+LAWRENCE, Kan. — Ochai Agbaji scored 23 points and passed Wilt Chamberlain on Kansas’ career scoring list, leading the No. 5 Jayhawks to a 102-83 win over Kansas State on Tuesday night.

 Agbaji, a 6-foot-5 senior guard, now has 1,444 points in 110 games, 26th on Kansas’ all-time list.
 He passed Chamberlain with his 13th point of the first half.
 Chamberlain had 1,433 points in 48 games.